picoded/JavaCommons/README.md

 Ideally though perhaps I could one day switch back to maven/gradle (or whatever there is), after setting up and including into the source control.
 A proper local repository cache (like how npm works).

 That would certainly make updating libraries much easier.
 While allowing me to make sure everything is in ONE git package.

+So until THAT is fixed, I am keeping the JARS in GIT's.
+Even though conventional git/source control advice is to NOT include build files.
+It just makes things much easier.

+Note this same philosphy applies to servlet projects i build using this package

 PS: This is filed as T231 in picoded phabriator.